 Losing your job could set you back years

-Your job provides you with a steady paycheck and benefits.
+Your full time job provides you with a steady paycheck and benefits.
 It’s a safety net that can enable you to run the startup with a freedom that few entrepreneurs get to enjoy.

 Obviously, losing your job could have serious consequences.
 Unless your startup is ready to pay you a salary, you would have to find a new job.
 And once you find the job, you would need time to learn the ropes and settle in.
 This process could easily set you back a year – or more.